Skip to Content

 First, establish an effective deworming program for your horse.
 Next, reduce worm contamination.
 These are the steps you can take to lower your horse’s exposure to parasitic worms:

-• Pasture maintenance: Spray your pastures for insects, and keep the grass cut.
-This keeps the field drier but also busts up manure piles where the larvae live.
+• Pasture maintenance: Spray your pastures for insects and keep the grass cut.
+This keeps the field drier and busts up manure piles where the larvae live.

-• When you muck out stalls, haul the manure to a location not accessible to your horses.
+• When you muck out stalls, haul the manure to a location inaccessible to your horses.

 • Raise the feed bucket above the height of your horse’s tail to prevent it from rubbing its butt.